WLON: History

 The four stations added the NFL Carolina Panthers when the team began playing in 1995.
 They also aired games of the NBA Charlotte Hornets.

 Late in 1999, the four stations changed from country music to "super oldies."
 Biggerstaff, the program director, said country had moved away from its traditional sound.
 Lillie White remained as midday host, and Andy Foster was afternoon host.
 Local and sports remained important, and the stations aired the One-on-One sports radio network at night.

 In 2004, Biggerstaff was still hosting his show on WCSL and WLON despite diabetes-related health problems.
-Later he moved to Lincolnton-based Hometown Radio's Shelby operation.
-On WADA he played classic country music and hosted a "Swap Shop" show on WGNC and WOHS.
-By this time he had experienced a kidney transplant and two pancreas transplants.
+Later, he moved to Lincolnton-based Hometown Radio's Shelby operation.
+On WADA, he played classic country music and hosted a "Swap Shop" show on WGNC and WOHS.
+By this time, he had experienced a kidney transplant and two pancreas transplants.

 WLON played a mixture of 1960s, 1970s and some 1980s oldies music, as well as Christian contemporary and beach music on Sundays.

 WLON now plays Beach and Oldies along with the sports.

 Effective December 1, 2014, Calvin Hastings repurchased WLON and WCSL from HRN Broadcasting for $240,000, through his licensee KTC Broadcasting, Inc.

 On August 8, 2016, WLON changed their format to oldies, branded as "The Boss".

+Effective May 16, 2022, KTC Broadcasting sold WLON and translator W298CK to Lanny Ford's Sports Talk Guys, LLC for $275,000.